 Wines for Beginners

 Before you start, you need to buy the right wines.
 The most common mistake is spending the wrong amount.
 As a novice, it’s important not to dip into the discount bin.
 Those low-cost wines are fruity and straightforward: They can’t teach you anything about the varietal, let alone more advanced concepts like structure or balance.
-Even worse, you may decide you dislike a wine simply because of a poor first impression.
+Even worse, you may dislike a wine simply because of a poor first impression.

 But don’t overcorrect either: Expensive wines are a poor choice.
 They tend to be massive in flavor, oak, and texture.
 Don’t presume you can buy your way to wine savviness!
 Starting with these wines will make learning basic concepts even harder.